 The United States is one of the most desirable destinations for international students.
 Many of its higher education institutions are considered the best in the world.

 According to the Institute of International Education, despite the more recent dip in international student numbers, the recorded number of international students in the U.S. increased from 671,616 in 2008-2009 to 1,094,792 for the school year 2018-2019—an increase of about 63 percent.

 One reason that international students enroll in U.S. universities is the advanced level of English that a U.S. degree signals, especially in light of the international labor market demand for English-speaking professionals.
-Another reason is U.S. prestige—U.S. universities produce more Nobel Prize winners than those of any other country.
+Another reason is prestige: For example, U.S. universities produce more Nobel Prize winners than those of any other country!

-Still another reason: Having a U.S. degree often provides students with more opportunities to get higher paying, professional-class employment, experts say, especially in the government or private sector.
+Here’s another reason: Having a U.S. degree often provides students with more opportunities to get higher paying, professional-class employment.
+That’s especially true for private businesses and within the government.

 - School loans: Some schools make loans available to international students.
 Students can contact their academic advisor or their school’s financial aid office to learn more.
 (Loans must be paid back, with interest.)

 - Private loans: Some private lenders offer loans to international students.
 To get more information, students can contact international student services or the office of financial aid at their school.

 - The International Education Financial Aid (IEFA) organization: IEFA has partnered with the leading provider of international student loan programs to provide students around the world with financial aid options to fund their education abroad.
 Students can check IEFA’s website for information about eligibility and how to apply.